-What ended up happening is I was doing a lot of inner work.
+What ended up happening is I was doing a lot of personal work.
 I was meditating, and I got a lot out of the book The Artist’s Way.
 I was working intensely on my grief.

-But it just kept going back to childhood issues and I didn’t know how to work with that.
+But it just kept going back to my childhood issues and I didn’t know how to work with that.
 It felt like this huge knot.

 Many of the things that had worked well for me in the past just didn’t, or I just couldn’t get through it, tease out of it what I needed.

-Jon: So was that the motivation for going to the grief retreat, to try to work through the early causes of your pain and how it related to your divorce grief?
+Jon: So was that the motivation for going to the grief retreat, to try to work through the early causes of your pain and how it related to healing your divorce grief?

 Ann: Oh absolutely!
 The grief was just too big.
 I would start with one thing, and it just spiraled up into everything.